PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 ## Next steps

 Feel free to create issue with your ideas.
-The project is intended as a platform for better understanding and using of Flutter Navigation 2.0.
+This project is intended as a platform for better understanding and using of Flutter Navigation 2.0.

 And sorry for my english :-)